 Overspending to make an office look great with all new furniture, fixtures, and more is a great way to run out of funds.

 If anything, customers will be happy to see a focus on getting the business operating right and providing a valuable service to customers, rather than on looking pretty.
-Given that sales revenue may not materialize as quickly as you’ve hoped, it’s better to be frugal with business expenses, wherever possible.
+Given that sales revenue may not materialize as quickly as you have hoped, it is better to be frugal with business expenses wherever possible.

 New Business Needs

 When avoiding a few of the obvious pitfalls that many founders fall into, it increases the likelihood of future success in your venture.
-It’s not a guarantee, but it’s half the battle in business for new owners trying to survive the new economy.
+It is not a guarantee, but it is half the battle in business for new owners trying to survive the new economy.
+Minimize these mistakes and eliminate these errors to maximize your business success!